slingr-stack/slingr-docs/content/en/extensions/migrations/legacy_service_migration_for_apps.md

 ### Listeners

-Package listeners are created automatically if they are included in the repository and version installed, if not or if you have custom listeners then proceed with the following steps.
+If you have listeners that are listening to endpoints events then proceed with the following steps.

 1. Go from the App Navigation to **Model -> Listeners -> Endpoint**.